doctrine/dbal/UPGRADE.md

 Declaring a foreign key constraint no longer adds an index over its referencing columns.
 MySQL and MariaDB create one themselves; on the other platforms, an application that wants such an index must declare it.

+## BC BREAK: A unique constraint to be dropped must have a name

+`Comparator::compareTables()` now compares unique constraints, and raises `Doctrine\DBAL\Schema\Exception\UnspecifiedConstraintName` when one that has to be dropped carries no name.

+## BC BREAK: `MetadataProvider` requires unique constraint introspection

+`Doctrine\DBAL\Schema\Metadata\MetadataProvider` now declares `getUniqueConstraintColumnsForAllTables()` and `getUniqueConstraintColumnsForTable()`.
+Implementations must provide them.

 ## BC BREAK: Added `AbstractPlatform::createDerivedObjectProvider()`

 `Doctrine\DBAL\Platforms\AbstractPlatform` now declares `createDerivedObjectProvider()`.
 Platforms extending it must